Bren2010/msp/README.md

 set `{Alice, Bob, Carl}` must be present to recover the secret.
 Then, `(2, (1, Alice, Bob), Carl)` is the formatted version of `(Alice or Bob) and Carl`.

+It is possible to convert between different types of predicates (and its one of the fundamental operations of splitting secrets with an MSP), but circuit minimization is a non-trivial and computationally complex problem.
+Therefore, its best that the